5 from 11 votes

 Ingredients for the rice and prawn recipe laid out on a pale blue background.

-You can use any size of prawn for this prawn rice meal.
+• Prawns: You can use any size of prawn for this prawn rice.
 However, I prefer jumbo prawns, which are more noticeable and meatier than smaller options.
+Now if you have shrimp, you need to try this Creamy Shrimp Salad Sandwich instead!

-A great way to boost the dish’s nutrients.
-Adding mixed peppers also adds a slight sweetness to the prawn rice recipe.
+• Mixed Peppers: A great way to boost the dish’s nutrients.
+Adding mixed peppers also adds a slight sweetness to the prawn rice recipe and I love using them in this Tender Pepper Steak Recipe as well.

 See the recipe card for full information on ingredients and quantities.